Mann-E/Mann-E-Flux/README.md

-# Mann-E Flux : The last AI image model you'll test
+# Mann-E Pro : The last AI image model you'll test

 In the past few months, FLUX models became a trend on the internet and specially the AI community.
-We, at Mann-E, tried to develop FLUX-inspired models (with similar architecture) and this repository is for tools and codes related to the Mann-E Flux model.
+We, at Mann-E, tried to develop FLUX-inspired models (with similar architecture) and this repository is for tools and codes related to the Mann-E Pro model.

 This model, follows the same architecture as flux and can be used with diffusers and we currently use it in our private systems.
 Thanks to [RunPod](https://runpod.io) we managed to make this model in less than 480 hours on A100 and H100 GPU's!